 It’s natural to feel nervous about going to court, especially when you know you’ll have to speak before a judge.
-To top it off, a family law case is often an emotional experience, as they involve sensitive situations like children, domestic violence, or other issues.
+To top it off, a family law case is often an emotional experience, as they involve sensitive situations like divorce, child custody, child support, domestic violence, spousal support, or other issues.
 If you will be testifying in family court, here are a few tips to help you prepare and have a smooth experience.

 You can make a good first impression by wearing what you would wear to a job interview or a religious service.
 Dressing appropriately and modestly shows the court that you respect the legal process and the situation you are there to discuss.
 Presenting yourself in this way may also help calm some nerves.